haproxy/haproxy/doc/lua-api/index.rst

   on success.

   By default, if no length is provided, all incoming data, starting at the given offset, are removed.
-Do not providing an offset is the same that setting it to 0.
-A positive offset is relative to the beginning of incoming data of the channel buffer while negative offset is relative to their end.
+Not providing an offset is the same as setting it to 0.
+A positive offset is relative to the beginning of incoming data of the channel buffer while negative offset is relative to the end.

   :param class_channel channel: The manipulated Channel.
-  :param integer offset: *optional* The offset in incomding data where to start
+  :param integer offset: *optional* The offset in incoming data where to start
                          to remove data.
 0 by default.
 May be negative to be relative to the end of incoming data.
   :param integer length: *optional* The length of data to remove.
 All incoming